hectorgonzalezo/curriculum/foundations/javascript_basics/project_etch_a_sketch.md

       4. Check your "elements" pane to see if the elements have actually shown up but are somehow hidden.
       5. Go willy-nilly and add  `console.log` statements in your JavaScript to see if it's actually being loaded.
 3. Set up a "hover" effect so that the grid divs change color when your mouse passes over them, leaving a \(pixelated\) trail through your grid like a pen would.
-   1. Hint: "hovering" is what happens when your mouse enters a div and ends when your mouse leaves it.. you can set up event listeners for either of those events as a starting point.
+   1. Hint: "hovering" is what happens when your mouse enters a div and ends when your mouse leaves it. you can set up event listeners for either of those events as a starting point.
    2. There are multiple ways to change the color of the divs, including:
       1. adding a new class to the div
       2. changing the div's background color using JavaScript.